On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Nonlocal Fully Nonlinear PDE

 \section{Nonlocal Fully Nonlinear PDE}

 In this section, we make use of the linearization method and Banach's fixed point theorem to prove the local existence, uniqueness, and stability of solutions to nonlocal fully nonlinear PDE:

 where the mapping (nonlinearity) $F$ could be nonlinear with respect to all its arguments.
 With the local well-posedness, we then extend the results to the largest possible time horizon, resulting in the maximally defined solution.
 Finally, in regards of the global solvability, we will show that it holds if a very sharp a-priori estimate is available.
-Especially for a special case of \eqref{Nonlocal fully nonlinear PDE}, called nonlocal quasilinear PDEs, the global solvability can be achieved.
+Especially for a special case of \eqref{NonlocalfullynonlinearPDE}, called nonlocal quasilinear PDEs, the global solvability can be achieved.
+Furthermore, the results will be extended to a broader function space to enhance their applicability in practical settings.